Skip to main content

 Forest Lake Chapter House

-4. The name and address of the OSMRE-WRO representative where written comments, objections, requests for a public hearing, or requests for an informal conference may be submitted on or before 5:00 p.m., May 30, 2023:
+4. The name and address of the OSMRE-WRO representative where written comments, objections, requests for a public hearing, or requests for an informal conference may be submitted on or before 5:00 p.m., September 9, 2024, thirty (30) days after the last publication date are:

 Ms. Amy Ryser